Generic Method

 [IntegrationEvent(false, false)]

-local procedure OnAfterBlockCustomer(var Cust: Record Customer);
+local procedure OnAfterBlockCustomer(var Cust: Record Customer)

 begin